 Cusco to/from Puno from US$17.

 Day long tourist bus Cusco to/from Puno from US$45.

 Arequipa to/from Puno from US$20.

 If you’re feeling adventurous you can opt to hire a car and drive the seven hours from Cusco to Puno or the 5 hours from Arequipa to Puno.
 The drive from Lima takes about 22 hours and unless you have a) buckets of time and b) want to brave the winding roads and ravines of the Andes we don’t recommend.

 It’s also probably worth mentioning that driving standards are much lower in Peru than in The U.S or Europe so be prepared to see some crazy overtaking on bends, speeding etc.!
-The main car hire companies in Peru are Hertz, Avis and Budget Car Hire.
+Book car hire in Peru here.